 - Carry-Back loans

-In the case of the seller "carrying back a second mortgage," the you borrow part of the seller's home equity..
-In this scenario, you would finance the majority of the purchase price with a traditional mortgage lender and finance the remaining amount with the seller.
+We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
+The buyer finances most of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
 Usually you'll pay a slightly higher interest rate with the loan from the seller.

 Get a New Loan Quote